 What You'll Need for this Recipe

 Apples add more fiber and sweet or tart flavor to the mix, depending on which kind you pick.
-I love Honeycrisp apples here but most any apple variety would work.
+I love Honeycrisp apples here, but most any apple variety would work.

 Check out the recipe card below for full ingredients list, measurements, nutrition facts, and step-by-step instructions!

-How to store leftover breakfast hash?
 Store your baked breakfast hash in an airtight container and refrigerate.
 It will keep for up to seven days.

-And if you are gluten-free, doing Whole30 or even paleo, this hash is also compliant!
+And if you are gluten-free, doing Whole30, or even paleo, this hash is also compliant!

 More Favorite Sweet Potato Recipes